Community Air Protection Incentives

 About

-Since 2017 the California Legislature has budgeted $1.2 billion to support Assembly Bill (AB) 617 (C. Garcia, Chapter 136, Statutes of 2017) with incentives directed by local air districts to put advanced technologies to work for cleaner air in the California communities that are most heavily impacted by disproportionate levels of air pollution.
+Since 2017, the California Legislature has budgeted $1.4 billion to support Assembly Bill (AB) 617 (C. Garcia, Chapter 136, Statutes of 2017) with incentives administered by local air districts in partnership with communities.
+The Community Air Protection Incentives Program (CAP Incentives Program) puts advanced technologies to work for cleaner air in the California communities that are most heavily impacted by disproportionate levels of air pollution.

-Today, AB 617 continues to ensure Californians disproportionately impacted by air pollution can take measures to fund projects which provide immediate benefits in their communities.
-In the approved 2022 California State Budget, the legislature appropriated $240 million for incentives to support the Community Air Protection Program.
+Today, AB 617 continues to ensure Californians that are disproportionately impacted by air pollution can take measures to fund projects which provide immediate benefits to their communities.
+The CAP Incentives Program brings residents and organizations together with their local air quality district and CARB staff to implement community-driven solutions that tackle the specific environmental challenges each area faces.